 Ria’s parent company Euronet reported its Q1 2020 numbers yesterday.
 Outside of China, March 2020 was when the global lockdown took force.
-It will be therefore be the Q2 numbers, rather than the Q1 numbers where we’ll really see how the sector has been impacted.
+It will therefore be the Q2 numbers, rather than the Q1 numbers, where we’ll really see how the sector has been impacted.

 Here are the headlines: